cosmicradiotv/livehub/readme.md

 ### Installation

-* Close the site via git
+* Clone the site via git
 * Configure the server so that public directory is served
 * Get the dependencies
 	* `composer install`